pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * The challenge of dealing with vendor named projects
 * Jacob is going to publish a specification that will hopefully get the community moving.
 And he invites others to participate on his work.

+    * The others pledged to help out or work on best practices.

 Porting to Python 3